 Bringing back hundreds of hectares of forest cover and restoring rangelands

 We regreen heavily overgrazed and eroded Maasai rangeland in the Olgulului-Ololarashi Group Ranch.
-Additionally, we bring back hundreds of hectares of forest cover in Amboseli National Park.
-We do this by combining ancient and new techniques that focus on grazing management and rainwater harvesting.
+Additionally, our work focuses on bringing back hundreds of hectares of forest cover in Amboseli National Park, by combining ancient and new techniques that focus on grazing management and rainwater harvesting.

 The Olgulului-Ololarashi Group Ranch

 The Olgulului-Ololarashi Group Ranch is adjacent to the Amboseli National Park and is home to Maasai pastoralists.
 For the Maasai people, livestock is very valuable and at the center of everything.
 Due to severe droughts, overgrazing, and less communal land for the Maasai, keeping livestock isn’t that easy anymore.
 The rangelands are heavily degraded, resulting in a decline in livestock productivity and an increase in competition between people and wildlife, especially elephants.

 Amboseli is one of the world’s most famous wildlife parks and home to one of the biggest elephant populations in Kenya.
 Persistent droughts have caused degradation of the land inside the park and its surrounding areas, decreasing the food and water availability of the animals living in the park.

 Together with the Maasai community and local partners African Conservation Centre (ACC) and Amboseli Ecosystem Trust (AET) we started to restore and regreen the degraded areas in Amboseli and OOGR, using a combination of ancient and new regreening techniques focusing on grazing management and rainwater harvesting.

 With help of ancient and new techniques that focus on grazing management and rainwater harvesting, we restore over 17 thousand ha of degraded land within Amboseli and OOGR.